Category Archives: Saxe-Altenburg Royals

 On September 3, 1785, Friedrich married Duchess Charlotte Georgine of Mecklenburg-Strelitz, the daughter of Carl II, Grand Duke of Mecklenburg-Strelitz and Princess Friederike of Hesse-Darmstadt.
 The marriage was happy at first, but soon Friedrich realized that his wife was far more intelligent than he was, and began to ignore her.
 Despite this, the couple had 12 children:

 Upon taking control of his government in 1787, he quickly established a trade agreement with Saxe-Meiningen and Saxe-Coburg-Saalfeld.
 He improved the education system and established several schools in Hildburghausen.
 He also worked to improve the duchy’s financial situation.
 Due to his father’s poor fiscal policies, the Duchy was under the official administration of the Imperial Debit Commission and horribly in debt.
-Joining the Confederation of the Rhine in 1806 saw a marked change in the duchy’s financial state, coming out of administration and seeing an increase in income.
+Joining the Confederation of the Rhine in 1806 saw a marked positive change in the duchy’s financial state.
 This was further enhanced by joining the German Confederation in 1815.
 By the time he issued a new constitution in 1818, both the Duchy and the Duke himself were in a greatly improved financial position.

 Friedrich IV, Duke of Saxe-Gotha-Altenburg. source: Wikipedia